mout/mout/doc/mdown/object.md

 It [avoids don't enum bug on IE](https://developer.mozilla.org/en/ECMAScript_DontEnum_attribute#JScript_DontEnum_Bug).
 It **will** iterate over inherited (enumerable) properties from the prototype.

+It allows exiting the iteration early by returning `false` on the callback.

 See: [`forOwn()`](#forOwn), [`keys()`](#keys), [`values()`](#values)

 ### Callback arguments